wso2/docs-is/en/identity-server/next/docs/guides/branding/localization.md

     1. Open up a browser.
     2. Type the My Account portal URL.
 (If you are running the server in your localhost, the URL is: [https://localhost:9443/myaccount/](https://localhost:9443/myaccount/)).
 You will see the login screen having the contents in the configured language.

-## Configuring Localization for Recovery Endpoints
+## Configuring localization for recovery endpoints

 You can enable localization for `accountrecoveryendpoint` by applying the same steps 1 through 8 in the previous section, for the following location: